discover & work in

 A Workation in Croatia not only gives you access to Croatia’s authentic splendor, but it also provides you with the best amenities for working in the country as you discover the depth of natural and cultural splendor.

 Dubrovnik is Croatia’s most popular city due to its gorgeous shoreline, steep bordering hills, and famous medieval walls.
 The sturdy towers and monasteries in the heart of Old Town contrast the baroque churches.
 Lively plazas are filled with aromatic cafes and the cable car offers a scenic ride to the top of Mount Srd.

 Hidden gardens and historic cobblestone streets add to the atmosphere that makes Dubrovnik such an alluring city to visit and an exciting city to settle in during a Workation.
-The UNESCO-protected Old Town defies a single definition with modern restaurants filling historic spaces.
+The UNESCO-protected Old Town defies a single definition with modern restaurants filling historic spaces and making the city an incredible place to find some of the top foods in Croatia.
 Perfect beaches outside of the old city walls provide an easy and scenic escape from the reflective stones on sunny days while the red-tiled roofs are an endlessly inviting sight.